An Improved Algorithm for Adversarial Linear Contextual Bandits via Reduction: Conclusion and Open Questions

 We have provided a general framework that reduces adversarial linear contextual bandits to misspecification-robust linear bandits in a black-box manner.
 It achieves $\tOO(d^{2}\sqrt{T})$ regret without a simulator, and is the first algorithm we know of that handles combinatorial bandits with stochastic action sets and adversarial losses efficiently.
 The requirement of misspecification robustness stems from our need to use an approximate feasible set $\approxlcb$ because we do not have direct access to the exact feasible set $\Omega$, which depends on the action set distribution $\calD$.

-Three open questions are left by our work: First, can the computation cost be improved further to match that of \cite{neu2014online}, who only require a linear optimization oracle for each action set, and do not require a polynomial number of constraints?
-Second, can the regret be further improved to the near-optimal $\tOO(d\sqrt{T})$ bound with a polynomial-time algorithm without simulators? \tim{This is about the case without a simulator, right?}\cw{added} Third, can we achieve $\poly(d)\sqrt{L^\star}$ regret without simulator?
-For the second question, one may try to generalize the approach of \cite{schneider2023optimal}.
-For the third question, one idea is to establish a Bernstein-type counterpart of Lemma~\ref{lem:uniform_convergence}, potentially drawing ideas from \cite{bartlett2005local, liang2015learning}.
+Two open questions are left by our work: First, can the regret be further improved to the near-optimal $\tOO(d\sqrt{T})$ bound with a polynomial-time algorithm without simulators?
+Second, can we achieve $\poly(d)\sqrt{L^\star}$ regret without simulator?
+For the first question, one may try to generalize the approach of \cite{schneider2023optimal}.
+For the second question, one idea is to establish a Bernstein-type counterpart of Lemma~\ref{lem:uniform_convergence}, potentially drawing ideas from \cite{bartlett2005local, liang2015learning}.

 We expect that our approach has wider applications than adversarial linear contextual bandits.
 For example, our approach may be generalized to linear MDPs with fixed transition and adversarial losses \citep{luo2021policy, sherman2023improved, dai2023refined, kongimproved, liu2024towards} and facilitate learning with exponentially large or continuous action sets.